Kayla Itsines Tells Us Exactly What Your 2020 Workout Routine Should Be

-For many other people, that would be no big deal.
+For many other people, that would be no big deal, especially those of us who have spent the last week in a food coma on the couch.
 But for Itsines, it was a huge problem.
 After all, she sits on top of a fitness empire.
 She’s created a series of insanely popular fitness e-books, amassed a huge following on Instagram, led bootcamps everywhere from New York to Dubai, and created the BBG workouts that are available on Sweat — a meal- and workout-planning platform that launched in 2017 and still consistently tops Apple’s download charts.

 Advertisement